 I like to capture nonfunctional requirements as constraint stories.
 Here is an example:

 I call the story above a constraint, as it constraints other user stories.
-But just like a regular story, the constraint has two parts: a narrative and a list of acceptance criteria.
+Just like a regular story, the constraint has two parts: a narrative and a list of acceptance criteria.
 The narrative describes the nonfunctional requirement from the perspective of the persona Mary.
 The criteria clarify the interaction and describe the environment.
 Both are required to validate the constraint.
 (Tom Gilb’s Planguage, which is an alternative approach to describing nonfunctional requirements, would call the first condition “scale” by the way.
 The narrative contains the “target” and the “gist”.)

 Whatever format you choose to capture your nonfunctionals, ensure that the description precise and testable.
 If I say, for instance, that booking a training course on our website should be quick, then that’s a first step towards describing the attribute.
 But it would be too vague to characterise the desired user experience, to help the development team make the right architecture choices, and to validate the constraint.
 I will hence have to iterate over it, which is best done together with the development team.